tuvumba/SlidingTextASM/README.md

 # SlidingTextASM
-An Assembly program written to display a sliding string of text using BASYS-3 board and 1602 screen
+An Assembly program written to display a sliding string of text using Arduino UNO board and 1602A screen